therealmko/Domoticz_Wifi_presence_checker/README.md

     "Model"                     -> Mobile device model - not used a.t.m.
     "Owner"                     -> Mobile device owner - not used a.t.m.
-    "Idx"                       -> Domoticz switch to turn on and off (mandatory) "Idx_opt"                   -> Additional Domoticz switch to turn on and off (mandatory, 0 if not used)
+    "Idx"                       -> Domoticz switch to turn on and off (mandatory) "Idx_opt"                   -> Additional Domoticz switch to turn on and off, should be empty string, i.e. "" if not used
   ```

 ###EXECUTION